The Steering Committee

 Since 2010 she has been undertaking research and giving seminars on Indigenous policy and programs.
 She is currently a visiting professor at the School of Business at the University of NSW, Canberra, where she is undertaking research in early childhood education and Indigenous policies and programs, and the role of evidence, innovation and learning in public policy.
 She is also providing executive education courses for the Australian National University on using evidence in policy making, and works in early childhood education for the World Bank in the Pacific.

 Tony Dreise (pronounced ‘drice’) is of the Guumilaroi people of south-west Queensland and north-west New South Wales.
 Tony has worked in education, public policy, research, and Indigenous development at regional, state and national levels for more than 20 years.

 Tony has served as Executive Director of Indigenous Policy in Queensland, a principal education officer in Aboriginal education in NSW, the National Executive Officer of the Australian Indigenous Training Advisory Council, and a director in TAFE NSW.

 He is currently the Principal Research Fellow for Indigenous Education at the Australian Council for Educational Research.
 Tony is a former board member of both the National VET Equity Advisory Council and Adult Learning Australia.
 His PhD at the Australian National University is exploring the relationship between Australian philanthropy and Indigenous education.
 Tony has tertiary qualifications in both education and public administration.

 As part of his role on the steering committee, Tony provides advice on the conduct of the conversations within Aboriginal communities.

-Lawrence is the A/Director, Strategic Reform, Education, Families and Communities Division of NSW Treasury.
-Lawrence manages Aboriginal affairs issues in NSW Treasury and provides a link to the NSW Treasurer.
+Alex is Senior Analyst, Education, Families and Communities Division of NSW Treasury.
+Alex leads on Aboriginal Affairs issues in NSW Treasury and provides a link to the NSW Treasurer.

 Dr Lynette Riley